rust-lang/rfcs/text/0000-target-tier-policy.md

     signature provider.
 Such a legal agreement may be revocable, and may potentially require a nominal fee, but must not be otherwise onerous.
 Any such legal agreement must meet the approval of the infrastructure team.
+    (The infrastructure team is not expected or required to sign binding legal agreements on behalf of the Rust project; this review and approval exists to ensure no terms are onerous or cause problems for infrastructure, especially if such terms may impose requirements or obligations on people who have access to target-specific infrastructure.)
   - Changes to this process, or to any legal agreements involved, may cause a target to stop meeting this requirement.
   - This process involved must be available under substantially similar